Musashi1584/RPGO/RPG/ReadMe.txt

 FelineKnave for a lot of great localization bstar - adding the mint aptitudes to the fun
 Ziodyne - for the aptitude perks of mint
+DerBK - for some ABB perks bstar "aquired"

 [h1]Playtesters[/h1]
 Thanks to the first line of infantry and brigadier rank bug hunters